By Eddie Ponce - Compliance and Crypto Industry Expert

 The next piece of the puzzle is education about KYC, crypto and financial crime.
 For example, less tech-savvy individuals might not understand how or why a platform can send them ads for the exact shoes they wanted.
 For those who weren’t raised with smartphones or the internet, this sort of functionality may seem magical.
 Also, blockchain and cryptocurrencies as a whole have suffered a great deal of incorrect perceptions which go from being the funding source of all illicit activity to customers effectively being “cloaked” to ensure identities were hidden from all.
 As a result, when people are afraid or simply don’t understand technology, they’re less likely to use it to their benefit.

-KYC processes must continue to evolve to stop criminal activity
+KYC processes and requirements must continue to evolve to stop criminal activity

 So, each time someone takes a selfie or uses their thumbprint to access digital tools, it becomes a little bit easier to see how we can extend effective KYC verification even beyond the realm of financial transactions and cryptocurrency exchanges.
 With the increasing improvement in technology, even the anecdotal statement that multi-factor authentication or other KYC protocols “create unnecessary friction to the user experience” will soon disappear.